 What you want to remember is that the voucher that the customer has purchased from the daily deal site is a form of payment for your services, not actual payment for your services.
 When the booking is made, they use the voucher which they bought from the daily deal site to pay for the tour.
 In the same way a gift certificate might be used to pay for a tour.

 When the booking comes in, you should check the voucher code that is entered by the customer with your list provided by the daily deal company.
-If it is valid, then change the status of the bookign to "Confirmed" and Rezgo will send out a confirmation email.
+If it is valid, then change the status of the booking to “Confirmed” and Rezgo will send out a confirmation email.
 The customer will receive their voucher and receipt via email.
 If the voucher is invalid, you can either cancel the booking or ask the customer for a valid voucher number.
 Remember to collect the vouchers on site when they arrive for back-up.

 Once your deal is all done, go into the booking report and make sure to run a report for the time period during which time the deals were redeemed.
 Because you set up the tour as a separate tour and option, you’ll be able to sort your data by tour name and option in order to see how many bookings you received and your revenues (not including commission to the daily deal site).
 You can then cross reference your numbers in the system with the records from the daily deal site to determine how well (or not) the promotion worked for you.

-Having a software system that accepts daily deals doesn't help you make money, understanding how to use the system to structure and execute a profitable deal does make you money.
+Having a software system that accepts daily deals doesn’t help you make money, understanding how to use the system to structure and execute a profitable deal does make you money.
 Daily deal promotions are expensive and can be time consuming.
-Following some simple planning steps and setting up your availability and rules the right way can go a long way to making your daily deal experience a positive one.
+Following some simple planning steps and setting up your availability and rules the right way can go a long way to making your daily deal strategy a positive one.